Jul 22, 2025

 A professional answers – "Thank you for calling [Your Business Name], how can I help you?"

-To your customers, it sounds like you have a full-time phone receptionist.
-But you're only paying for the time they actually spend on your calls.
+To your customers, it appears you have a full-time receptionist, but you only pay for the time spent handling your calls.

 For Law Firms: Legal answering services provide trained legal assistants who can handle client intake, schedule consultations, and understand the confidential nature of legal matters.